Septic Permit Records Finder

 If you cannot find septic records

 Older homes sometimes have missing or incomplete documentation.
 When records are unavailable, homeowners typically narrow the system location using physical clues around the property.
+For a more focused checklist, see what to do with an old house and no septic records.

 Related Resources